schezfaz/JavaScriptFundamentals/angular/BigPicturePS/notes.md

 Modules: resolve namespace and code organisation issues, App module is the root module, if you import/export anything from a file, it becomes a ES module, Modules contain components, corresponding depending files, a component can belong to only one module

 Decorator: function that adds metadata to a class/members/method arguements, scope is limited to the feature it decorates, prefixed with an @ sign.
 Angular has built in decorators, you can build your own decorators as well.
 Position the decorator immediately in front of the feature you are decorating.
 No semi-colon followed after the decorator definition.

+Interface: specification identifying a related set of properties and methods, classes implement interfaces, use interface as a datatype.
+ES6 and ES5 do no support interfaces so they are transpiled out and not converted to javascript.
+TypeScript supports interfaces.
+Thus, interfaces are development time only.